 Explorer’s Keys preserves the structure of its predecessor.
 It opens up with a short introduction and a more prominent section on improvisational game mastering.
-Intro text is revised and more concise, but improv advice is the same word for word as in the first book.
+The intro text is revised and is more concise, but the improv advice is the same word for word as in the first book.

-After the adventures, we get a keyed list of beautiful Show’Em’s, GM cheatsheet (revised), and six pre-generated characters.
-Pregens come in the latest sheet designs and are made using Discovery and Destiny materials.
+After the adventures, we get a keyed list of beautiful “Show’Em’s” (MCG’s term for player-facing art handouts), a GM cheatsheet (also revised), and six pre-generated characters.
+Pregens come in the latest sheet designs and are made using both Discovery and Destiny materials.

 This time around, none of the pregens came with a character illustration.

 The book maintains a high conceptual density throughout.
 Great ideas and setups in each piece, though some are not as developed, and a few map illustrations lack details.

 Challenges are harder compared to the Weird Discoveries challenges, so make sure your starting characters are well equipped.